yasithdev/yasithdev/README.md

 ---

 ## 🚀 Marketrix.ai — Let your software support itself
-Marketrix is a SaaS platform bringing **AI assistants** into any web application.
-It learns the app UI by simulating user behavior, embeds into the app as a widget, and delivers contextual in-app support in three modes:
+Marketrix is a SaaS platform bringing **AI native tech support** into web applications.
+Our AI assistants learn app UIs by simulating user behavior, embeds into apps as a widget, and delivers in-app support in three modes:
   - **Tell** – regular text-based chat
-- **Show** – step-by-step guidance with UI overlays
+  - **Show** – step-by-step walkthroughs with UI overlays
   - **Do** – automated task execution

-Let's bring **zero-ticket support** and **instant onboarding** to any web app!

 ---

 ## 🛠️ Research & Open Source